reportportal/docs/src/md/src/InstallationSteps/DeployWithoutDockerWin.md

 compose.yml at master · reportportal/reportportal · GitHub.
 Otherwise you can receive issues, which will be related to services incompatibility.

+:point_up::skin-tone-2: *We don’t recommend it, but in case you have not other options*

 ## Download steps:

 1. **Mongo DB** - msi file from MongoDB Download Center | MongoDB (based on OS type)